oracle-livelabs/security/database/redacting-restcalls-with-ords /create-schemas-load-data/create-schemas-load-data.md

 ## Introduction

 In this lab, we will explore the Oracle Cloud Platform (OCI) and configure the Autonomous Transaction Processing database instance (ATP).
-After that, using the `employee_data_load.sql` script, we will create the `EMPLOYEESEARCH_PROD` user, then populate that database schema with HR employee data using **Oracle Database Actions**.
+Using the `employee_data_load.sql` script, we will create the `EMPLOYEESEARCH_PROD` user, then populate that database schema with HR employee data using **Oracle Database Actions**.

 For more information on the Autonomous Transaction Processing database click [here](https://www.oracle.com/autonomous-database/autonomous-transaction-processing/).